cgwire/kitsu/docs/production_advanced/README.md

 ![Shot detail](../img/getting-started/asset_detail.png)

-A new page opens with the list of the tasks, the assignation, and the list of shots where this asset appears on this shot (**Casting**).
+A new page opens with the list of the tasks, the assignation, and the status newsfeed on the right.

 ![Shot detail page](../img/getting-started/asset_detail_page.png)